JohnZed/odsc-west-2020/README.md

 # odsc-west-2020

-Sample notebooks for ODSC West 2020 RAPDIS demos
+Sample notebooks for ODSC West 2020 RAPIDS demos

 Users should start with NYCTaxi-Tutorial-Blank.ipynb.
 If you get stuck, there is a worked version of the xamples in NYCTaxi-Tutorial-Worked.ipynb.